-- HAPGC's plans to submit a Repositioning Application for five (5) Public Housing developments to the Special Application Center (SAC), for the conversion of public housing properties using one or a combination of HUD's Repositioning options (Rental Assistance Demonstration (RAD), Demolition and Disposition (Section 18), Streamline Voluntary Conversion); to establish eligibility for Tenant Protection Vouchers (TPV) and achieve long-term viability of affordable housing. - RAD Applications were submitted for Marlborough Towne, Kimberly Gardens and Rollingcrest Village.
-Portfolio Award was submitted for Cottage Center and Owens Road. - Commitment to Enter into Housing Assistance Payment (CHAP) was received on Marlborough Towne, Kimberly Gardens and Rollingcrest Village. - BV (CNA firm) was engaged to conduct RAD Capital Need Assessments (CNA)s (still under review) - CSG Advisors has run financial models on several different options to understand any GAP funding required and to assist in prioritizing the properties to convert.
-Issue Request for Qualifications (RFQ) to develop/redevelop public housing owned sites. - Strategically sell surplus properties held in the inventory with the intent to use acquisitions towards various repositioning strategies to develop a plan to move the Housing Authority towards a Demolition and/or Disposition housing portfolio transition or proceeds may be used for public housing renovations/operations.
+- HAPGC's plans to submit a Repositioning Application for five (5) Public Housing developments to the Special Application Center (SAC), for the conversion of public housing properties using one or a combination of HUD's Repositioning options (Rental Assistance Demonstration (RAD), Demolition and Disposition (Section 18), Streamline Voluntary Conversion); to establish eligibility for Tenant Protection Vouchers (TPV) and achieve long-term viability of affordable housing. - RAD Applications were submitted for Cottage City Towers, Marlborough Towne, Kimberly Gardens and Rollingcrest Village.
+Portfolio Award was submitted for Cottage Center and Owens Road. - Commitment to Enter into Housing Assistance Payment (CHAP) was received on Cottage City Towers, Marlborough Towne, Kimberly Gardens and Rollingcrest Village. - A Concept Call was conducted, and a Financing Plan was submitted for Cottage City Towers - BV (CNA firm) conducted RAD Capital Need Assessments (CNA)s for all five (5) Public Housing properties - A Categorically Excluded Environmental Review was completed for Cottage City Towers - HAPGC's Affordable Housing Bond Finance Program has received County legislative approval for the issuance of Private Activity Bonds to fund the repositioning of Cottage City Towers - HAPGC has executed Term Sheets with both Citi and Redstone, debt and equity providers, for the repositioning of Cottage City Towers - CSG Advisors has run financial models on several different options to understand any GAP funding required and to assist in prioritizing the properties to convert. - HAPGC plans to issue Request for Qualifications (RFQ) to develop/redevelop public housing owned sites. - Strategically sell surplus properties held in the inventory with the intent to use acquisitions towards various repositioning strategies to develop a plan to move the Housing Authority towards a Demolition and/or Disposition housing portfolio transition or proceeds may be used for public housing renovations/operations.